claytonkb/sbc/README.md

 It introduces the GRAPH element which can visually track the level of an 8-bit value over time.

-Note that the graphical elements only have 16 LEDs so they are only using the upper hex digit of the 8-bit value and throwing away the lower hex digits.
+Note: The graphical elements only have 16 LEDs so they are only using the upper hex digit of the 8-bit value and throwing away the lower hex digits.
 Practically, this means you will click VAR sixteen times in one direction before you see a visual change on the LEDs.